 Meghalaya is famous for nature: the rainiest valleys in the world, numerous waterfalls, large tracts of forests.
 They are the reason that tourists go to this state.
 But the capital, Shillong, is also an interesting place, especially after sundown.
-For one, it has a sense of humour.
+A sense of humour is just one feather in its cap.
 The shop in the photo above made us all crack a smile.
 The strange juxtaposition of a tailor’s shop with one selling smoked hams is something that you should be prepared for in this town.

 Music is a constant in the north-eastern states.
 Cafes and restaurants often have live music, and quite a few of the singers are talented.
 This duo here played classic acoustic rock extremely well.
 They seem to have a regular gig on at the Shillong Cafe.
 I wonder how long they will do this before they move on to some thing else.
 It’s a happy thing that in other parts of the country little places are slowly beginning to support live performances; but still too few for a country of over a billion.
 Take a close look at the photos behind the musicians.
 Football is the other great passion in this area.
 The combination of football and music recurs at the other end of the country, in Goa.

 Momos are a staple roadside meal, not just in Shillong but all over the north-east and the eastern Himalayas.
 The bland steamed momos are served with a slap of terrifically spicy chili sauce on the side.
 I can’t deal with the chilis, but a few of these momos can keep me going between lunch and dinner.
 Shillong had something about motorbike helmets.
 People would do all kinds of things while wearing them.
 I even saw someone parking a car with a bike helmet on.